New Online Application Portal – NEW

-Step Three: Applicant contacted by Town of Canmore to make permit fee payment
+Step Two: Applicant contacted by Town of Canmore to make permit fee payment

-Step Five: Review of application by the Safety Codes Officer
+Step Four: Review of application by the Safety Codes Officer

-Step Eight: Permit Services Report issued to building permit holder
+Step Seven: Permit Services Report issued to building permit holder

-Step Nine: Applicant can apply for an Occupancy Certificate.
+Step Eight: Applicant can apply for an Occupancy Certificate.
 Once the Occupancy Certificate is issued, the file will be closed.